 Common, big-box store Tiki Torch Fuel is a petroleum-based fluid.
 What this means is it has been refined from crude oil.
 Crude oil is made up of hydrocarbons, which contain a lot of energy.
 Many of the chemicals derived from crude oil like gasoline, diesel fuel, and of course, tiki torch fuels, utilize this energy.

 There are alternatives to using tiki torch fuel in your torches; and we don't suggest kerosene as it makes tiki torch fuel look clean!
 The reason you would want to use another fuel is the fact that tiki torch fuel stinks, produces lots of smoke, and soots up everything in the vicinity.

-Firefly Fuels are DIFFERENT.
+Firefly Fuel tiki torch fuel ingredients are DIFFERENT.
 We offer Proprietary, Eco-Friendly, Non-Toxic and Readily Biodegradable, Non-Petroleum-Based Fuels for all your lighting needs.

 Many torch fuels on the market have added low concentrations of Citronella or Lemongrass oil to repel insects.
 The Citronella scent confuses mosquitoes, making it difficult for them to locate a host.
 Other essential oils like Eucalyptus are actually repellents.
 There are a variety of essential oils that are distasteful to insects that can be added to tiki torch fuel like Cedar Oil, Eucalyptus, Geraniol, and believe it or not one of the best repellents is Catnip Oil; but it is very expensive.

 The absolute best tiki torch fuel is Firefly Tiki Torch Fuel as it burns longer, biodegradable, lower smoke, virtually odorless.
 The Standard Hotel in Miami is one of our customers and they're thrilled with the performance.

 To sum it up, Firefly tiki torch oil is specially selected for its safe, burning properties.
 Note the words "specially selected" – a can of solvent from the local Home Depot does NOT equal tiki torch fuel.
 Improvising on your torch oil means running the risk of poisoning your guests with toxic fumes or setting your patio ablaze.
 At the very least, using low-quality or non-torch fuels will gum up and clog the wick, which seriously limits your torch's performance.